top of page

 Disability Support Pension (DSP)

-Regarding DSP, some clients who have been unable to work for long periods due to disability may wish to access this service.
-If you wish to access DSP there is an additional cost involved as I need to gather additional information for this purpose to ensure I assess the specific DSP criteria.
-Whilst I go to every effort to follow these guidelines and assess you in a way to allow a fair consideration by DSP, I cannot guarantee that my report will be sufficient for DSP access and that other information will not be required.
+Regarding DSP, some clients who have been unable to work for long periods or unable to work full time due to disability may wish to access this service.
+If you wish to access DSP there is an additional cost involved as I may need to gather additional information for this purpose to ensure I assess the specific DSP criteria.
+Whilst I go to every effort to follow these guidelines and assess you in a way to allow a fair consideration by DSP, I cannot guarantee that my report will be sufficient for DSP access and that other information will not be required (e.g., a GP report/form is also required in Queensland, see here).
 I will be unable to assist you with accessing DSP after your assessment.

 Please ensure you do your own research in regards to these matters.